-Through our investigation of the outages and based on a review of documentation and logs, we find that these outages were reasonable and justified.
+Through our investigation of the outage and based on a review of documentation and logs, we find that this outage was reasonable and justified.
 Accordingly, our analysis of transmission availability did not indicate that Duke reduced market access through unjustified transmission outages.